 Bricktown Entertainment District

-Explore the Bricktown Entertainment District in Oklahoma City and be sure to walk down to its canal.
+Explore the Bricktown Entertainment District in Oklahoma City, and be sure to walk down to its canal.
 Reminiscent of San Antonio’s Riverwalk, hop onboard the Bricktown Water Taxi for a 40-minute ride.
-The boat captains share the best of Oklahoma City too.
+The boat captains share the best of Oklahoma City, too.

 Bricktown Water Taxi

 Floating along the river canal in downtown Oklahoma City, the Bricktown Water Taxi is a narrated cruise.
-Visitor will learn more about OKC, like its history, in a covered, open-air water taxi.
+Visitors will learn more about OKC, like its history, in a covered, open-air water taxi.
 It is one of the top things to do in Oklahoma City with kids.

 Chickasaw Bricktown Ballpark

 From Spring until Fall, the Oklahoma City Dodgers, a Triple-A affiliate of the LA Dodgers, swing into the Bricktown entertainment district at the Chickasaw Bricktown Ballpark.
 Along with games, find the bronze statues of notable Oklahoma players around the ballpark.
-Like legends, Mickey Mantle, Hall of Famer Johnny Bench and Warren Spahn, a leftie, located at each entrance.
+Like legends Mickey Mantle, Hall of Famer Johnny Bench and Warren Spahn, a leftie located at each entrance.

 Located at 2 Mickey Mantle Dr. Tickets range from $8 to $26 with games in the afternoons and evenings.